Oldsmobile Starfire: Second generation (1975–1980)

 The 1978 standard engine was Pontiac's 151 CID (2.5-liter) Iron Duke inline 4-cylinder engine with a 2-barrel carburetor, generating 85 hp at 4400 rpm.
 Late in the year, Oldsmobile added the Starfire Firenza package which included special rallye suspension, a front air dam, rear spoiler, flared wheel openings taking the width to 67 in, sport wheels and special paint and trim.

 The 1979 model year saw a face lift, with twin rectangular headlamps replacing the previous quad rectangular headlamp design.
 The rear end was revised with a blunt rear body panel containing new taillamps and the license plate mounted above a conventional rear bumper.

 The V8 engine option was dropped at the end of the 1979 model year, as was the 5-speed manual transmission.

 The 1980 model year was the last one for the Starfire and its derivatives.
 Production ceased December 21, 1979, as Oldsmobile traded H-body production to Chevrolet and Pontiac in exchange for a higher allotment of new FWD X-bodies.

 The rear-wheel-drive H-body cars including the Starfire were replaced in the spring of 1981 with the new front-wheel drive J-cars designated as early 1982 models, including the Oldsmobile Firenza.

-A total 125,188 H-body Starfires were produced in six model years.
+A total of 125,188 H-body Starfires were produced in six model years.